Shedding New Light On TPG Specialty Lending And The BDC Sector

 The next potentially problematic area is asset-backed retail loans representing just under 14% of the portfolio at fair value at the end of 2019.
 There are multiple important updates on this segment of the portfolio.

 First, overall exposure has been reduced to 9.1%.
 Second, Sears fully repaid its $75.8 million loan at a blended price of 101.3 (100 represents the original principal balance, so TSLX earned additional income).
 Third, Forever 21, another troubled retailer, made a partial payment of $43.5 million of its term loan.
 TSLX expects the remaining $6.2 million in principal to be paid at the maturity date in July 2020.
-Fourth, TSLX's retail ABL exposure at the end of Q1 is made up of six portfolio companies, with 50% backed by 99 Cents, Moran Foods (Save-a-Lot) and Staples.
+Fourth, TSLX's retail ABL exposure at the end of Q1 is made up of six portfolio companies, with 50% backed by 99 Cents, Moran Foods (Save-A-Lot) and Staples.

 Why does this matter?
 All three companies are deemed “essential” given their focus on providing groceries and household items, and TPG stated they are performing well.
 Combining the recent data on the energy and retail holdings, our estimate is between 4.3% and 6.5% of the portfolios is susceptible for further write-downs in Q2 and Q3.
 If an increasingly unlikely wide-scale economic shutdown persists through the summer, that range will grow.